RisingFisan/RisingFisan/README.md

 ## 💜 About me

 I was born and raised in Braga 🇵🇹, where I currently live, study and work.
-I'm a full-time geek and LEGO lover, with a small passion for writing.
+I'm a full-time geek and LEGO lover, with a small passion for cinema and writing.

 My pronouns are she/her. 🤍